UPDATED 17 AUGUST 2018 – 02:04 VERONICA PARKES

 (Mike Peel/CC BY SA 4.0)

-However, in the Book of Isaiah it is Yahweh that is given credit for inspiring Cyrus:
+However, in the Book of Isaiah, it is Yahweh that is given credit for inspiring Cyrus:

 I will raise up Cyrus in my righteousness: